rubocop/ruby-style-guide/README.md

   # good
   'ruby' == some_str
-  1.0.eql? x # eql? makes sense here if want to differentiate between Fixnum and Float 1
+  1.0.eql? x # eql? makes sense here if want to differentiate between Integer and Float 1
   ```

 * <a name="no-cryptic-perlisms"></a>